MicrosoftDocs/memdocs/sccm/core/understand/find-help.md

 For tips on searching, providing feedback, and more information about using the product documentation, see [How to use the docs](/sccm/core/understand/use-docs).

 ## <a name="BKMK_1806Feedback"></a> Product feedback starting with version 1806
 Starting in Configuration Manager version 1806, you can send product feedback directly from the console.
+If you need to attach logs, use [Feedback Hub](#BKMK_FeedbackHub).
 You can do the following things: <!--1357542-->

   - **Send a smile**: Send feedback on what you liked.
   - **Send a frown**: Send feedback on what you didn't like.